Aircraft routing and crew pairing: updated algorithms at Air France: Experimental results

 \subsection{Crew Pairing}

-\Cref{tab:CPresults} provides the results of the algorithm of \Cref{sub:column_generation_approach} on our crew pairing instances.
-We solve the pricing subproblem using the enumeration algorithm of \Cref{sub:framework_and_algorithm} with the tests (\nf{Low}) and (\nf{Dom}).
+\Cref{tab:CPresults} provides the results for crew pairing.
 All instances are solved to optimality.
 The first column of \Cref{tab:CPresults} gives the name of the instance.
 The next column provides the value of $\kappa$ determined using the rule of thumb of Section \ref{sub:enhanced_bounds_computations_for_the_column_generation_context} and needed by the algorithm building the sets $B_v$.
-The two next columns provide the number of iterations in the column generation, and the percentage of time spent in the pricing subproblem.
-This pricing time includes the time needed by the computation of the sets $B_v$ and by the enumeration algorithm.
-The two next columns indicate the percentage of the total CPU time spent solving Step~\ref{step:master}, and solving Steps~\ref{step:firstInteger} and~\ref{step:final}.
-The next column provides the gap between the linear relaxation at the end of the algorithm and the integer solution returned, and the last column gives the total time needed by the algorithm.
-We underline that the integrality gap is very small at the end of the column generation, which explains the fast resolution of Step~\ref{step:final}.
+Column ``Col.~Gen.~Iter'' provides the number of iterations in the column generation, and column ``Pricing time'' the percentage of time spent in the pricing subproblem.
+This pricing time includes the time needed by the computation of the sets $B_v$ and by the enumeration algorithm (Algorithm~\ref{alg:enumeration}).
+Columns ``LP time'' and ``MIP time'' indicate the percentage of the total CPU time spent in Algorithm~\ref{alg:CG} solving Step~\ref{step:master}, and solving Steps~\ref{step:firstUB} and~\ref{step:final}.
+The last column gives the total time needed by the algorithm.
+On all these instances, the integrality gap does not exceed 0.01\%.
+This explains the fast resolution of Step~\ref{step:final}.